MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-supported-operating-systems.md

 > [!NOTE]
 > Product functionality and feature availability may vary on older operating systems.
 To ensure that Microsoft Edge installs correctly, use the latest version of any operating system specified below.
 This guidance includes the latest cumulative update, as applicable.

-Microsoft Edge follows the Modern Lifecycle Policy and is supported on the following operating systems:
+Microsoft Edge follows the Modern Lifecycle Policy and is supported on the following operating systems.

 ### Windows Client